tomhorak21/tomhorak21.github.io/_publications/2017/vistiles.md

 venue: IEEE Transactions on Visualization and Computer Graphics

 abstract: >
-    <p>We present VISTILES, a conceptual framework that uses a set of mobile devices to distribute and coordinate visualization views for the exploration of multivariate data.
+    <p>We present VisTiles, a conceptual framework that uses a set of mobile devices to distribute and coordinate visualization views for the exploration of multivariate data.
     In contrast to desktop-based interfaces for information visualization, mobile devices offer the potential to provide a dynamic and user-defined interface supporting co-located collaborative data exploration with different individual workflows.</p>
     <p>As part of our framework, we contribute concepts that enable users to interact with coordinated & multiple views (CMV) that are distributed across several mobile devices.
     The major components of the framework are: